Chart Color Schemes

 Preston shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Preston has a notably high level of educational attainment among its residents aged 15 and above, with 43.1% holding university qualifications.
-This figure surpasses both the national average of 30.4% for Australia and the SA4 region's average of 32.8%.
-The area's strong educational advantage is reflected in a variety of qualifications: Bachelor degrees are most prevalent at 27.4%, followed by postgraduate qualifications (11.2%) and graduate diplomas (4.5%).
-Vocational pathways account for 23.4% of qualifications, with advanced diplomas making up 10.4% and certificates accounting for 13.0%.
+Preston has a notably high educational attainment among residents aged 15 and above, with 43.1% holding university qualifications.
+This figure exceeds the national average of 30.4% and the SA4 region's average of 32.8%, indicating a significant educational advantage for the area.
+Bachelor degrees are the most common at 27.4%, followed by postgraduate qualifications (11.2%) and graduate diplomas (4.5%).
+Vocational pathways account for 23.4% of qualifications, with advanced diplomas at 10.4% and certificates at 13.0%.

 Educational participation is high in Preston, with 28.2% of residents currently enrolled in formal education.
 This includes 8.0% in tertiary education, 7.6% in primary education, and 5.8% pursuing secondary education.